 - To work as a team to achieve these goals

-Professor Lotery also raises funds for his research by undertaking personal challenges.
+Professor Lotery and members of his team raise funds for research by undertaking personal challenges.

 Stem cell and gene therapy research is included in the projects being undertaken by the vision science team.